catalaix/catalaix-kg/README.md

    conditions were used
 5. the [labs](curation/labs.tsv) within the consortium and their [members](curation/memberships.tsv)
+6. literature published by labs in the consortium and important to members of the consortium, and an induced citation network

 ![](output/PET.png)

-Later:

-1. link labs to the papers they've published, what they like to read, who they cite, and who cites them